 The jewel in the crown is the iconic Light to Light Walk in Beowa National Park.
 It’s a 30 kilometre coastal walk between Boyds Tower and Green Cape Light Station, best enjoyed over 2-3 days.

-*Upgrades to Light to Light Walk are underway and should be completed in early 2024.
-Check for current and upcoming closures here
+*Upgrades to Light to Light Walk are currently underway, check for current and upcoming closures here.

 Avid walkers can set out on the new 27 kilometre Wharf to Wharf Walk, crossing the ancient lands of the Yuin people between Merimbula Wharf and Tathra Wharf.